How to build a Ruby On Rails project in Codefresh

 A very simple pipeline is one that has only two steps:

-- We run the tests inside the docker image that was just build
+- Run the tests inside the docker image that was just build

 Here is the example codefresh.yml file.